MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-ClientAccessService.md

 ```

 ### -AlternateServiceAccountCredential
-The AlternateServiceAccountCredential parameter specifies an alternative service account that'stypically used for Kerberos authentication in Exchange Server 2010 coexistence environments.
+The AlternateServiceAccountCredential parameter specifies an alternative service account that's typically used for Kerberos authentication in Exchange Server 2010 coexistence environments.

 This parameter requires you to create a credentials object by using the Get-Credential cmdlet.
 For more information, see Get-Credential (https://go.microsoft.com/fwlink/p/?linkId=142122).